Check out this video to get an idea what the trip is like!

 Where have we gone?
 Bolivia, Costa Rica, Brazil, Venezuela, Peru, Ecuador, Panama.
 Guatemala, South Africa, Galapagos Islands, San Blas Islands and the AMAZON.

 Who do we take?

-Teen guys and girls, who love God and want to make a difference, get out of their comfort zone and share their faith.
+People who love God and want to make a different, get out of their comfort zone and share their faith.

-- Medical staff.
-We need nurses, physicians, EMTs, P.A.s, people who are qualified to work in our medical clinics in poor communities as well as keeping us healthy for two weeks.
+Medical staff such as nurses, physicians, EMTs, P.A.s, people who are qualified to work in our medical clinics in poor communities as well as keeping us healthy for two weeks.

-- Counseling staff.
-We also need a couple of professional counselors who love students and are willing to listen, provide spiritual advice and give students a plan of action when needed.
+Counseling staff.
+Professional counselors who love students and are willing to listen, provide spiritual advice and give students a plan of action when needed.